ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 The transaction needs to be decoded by the offline signer depending on the data type, e.g. RLP decoding for the first type.
 Once decoded, the following generic information can be displayed by the offline signer:

-- Sender address
+- Chain ID
 - Receiver address
-- Nonce
 - Max fee
 - Amount
+- Extra data information

 The EVM blockchain is identified using the chain ID and should be clearly notified to the user, as well as the specific coin used on the blockchain and associated to the amount and the max fee.

 In case of more complex transactions, the offline signer should be able to recognize the transaction and displays additional required information:

 1. Specific message: the message associated to the transaction should be decoded from the data to sign and displayed to the user.
-2. ERC20 token or ERC721 NFT transfers: specific information are included in the data, such as contract address, receiver address, amount of token or NFT (see [[goethereumbook/transfer-tokens]](https://goethereumbook.org/en/transfer-tokens/)).
+2. ERC20 token, ERC721 and ERC1155 NFT transfers: specific information are included in the data, such as contract address, receiver address, amount of token (see [[goethereumbook/transfer-tokens]](https://goethereumbook.org/en/transfer-tokens/)).
 3. Smart contracts: they are numerous and diverse and needs to implement Application Binary Interface [[ABI]](https://docs.soliditylang.org/en/develop/abi-spec.html) in order to decode the interface functions of the contract and to display the necessary information to the user.

 ## II - 3.
 Solana transactions